 That's right, this metal was named after the hammer-toting mythological god, Thor.
 Though thorium compounds can produce camera lenses and solar panels, it’s found in nuclear reactor fuel.
 It’s predicted that the thorium metal in the earth’s crust could produce more fuel than both uranium and fossil fuels.

 Radioactive uranium is a well-known fuel source for nuclear power plants.
 This reactive metal releases energy when its atoms split during a process called nuclear fission.
 Just one pound of uranium produces as much fuel as 1500 tons of coal.
 Accidental exposure to materials like uranium could have deadly consequences for humans, animals, and the environment.

 Plutonium is named after Pluto.
-(It’s been settled: the dwarf planet is officially out of our solar system.)
 This radioactive element has extraterrestrial applications — it’s used to generate electricity for space vehicles that travel so far from the sun that they can’t use solar power.
 Due to its explosive properties, it was used in the first atomic bomb and is still used in nuclear weapons.

 Though this radioactive element is toxic, it can help save lives.
 Americium is a key ingredient in smoke detectors.
 The element emits a constant stream of alpha particles, and if smoke interrupts the flow, it triggers the alarm.
 Americium ionization detectors react to the tiny smoke particles produced by fast-burning fires faster than photoelectric alarms can.

 Curium is mainly used for scientific research.
 However, the transuranium element has some interesting properties.
 Just one gram of curium produces three watts of thermal energy, outpacing radioactive plutonium.
 Curium can be used to generate energy for space vehicles.
 In fact, a curium battery was used to fuel instruments on the Mars Pathfinder mission.